Iconoclasta/PRTB/README.md

 `!deposit` - this command generates a **one time** deposit address for your account.
 This address will therefore only be associated with your account for **one** transaction.
 You must generate a new deposit address every time you wish to reload your account.
 Every time you generate a new deposit address all previous addresses are invalidated,

-`!withdraw [theamountofpiv] [yourpivxaddress]` - this command withdraws your PIVX to any PIVX address.
+`!withdraw [the amount of piv] [your PIVX address]` - this command withdraws your PIVX to any PIVX address.
 The minimum amount of PIVX to withdraw is 0.1 PIV.

 `!balance` - this command displays your account's balance in PIVX.

 `!history` - this command lists all the tips you've ever either received or sent.

 `!transactions` - this command displays the list of all the deposits and withdrawals of your Reddit TipBot account.

+To transfer funds or "tip" an user within Reddit you must reply `!pivxtip [the amount of piv]` to a thread or comment of the desired recipient within a supported Sub-Reddit (see below for list).

-When you first engage with the bot whether you receive a tip for the first time, DM it or try to tip someone, you'll be greeted with a one-time DM from /u/pivxtipbot
+When you first engage with the bot - whether you receive a tip, send it a private message it or try to tip someone for the first time, you'll be greeted with a one-time DM from /u/pivxtipbot

 # Run it yourself